bo32/gnome-shell-extension-duolingo-status/README.md

 ### REQUIREMENTS

 In the Preferences menu, enter your Duolingo username.
+The Duolingo API is now exclusively accessible via authentication.
+You must then enter your password in the Preferences (Google/Facebook authentications not supported).

 ### CREDITS